 The special feature of Sparkling Science is the cooperation of schoolchildren in real research projects

 In the last few years a variety of promotion programmes, PUS measures and school competitions have been started all over Europe as part of the dialogue between science and society and to improve maths and science lessons (student laboratories and school competitions.)
 Austria as well, not least as a result of comparative studies like TIMSS and PISA.
 Sparkling Science, however, goes a decisive step beyond these initiatives.
-It exclusively promotes cooperation in which young people are actively involved in current research projects and make comprehensible contributions to these research activities.
+It only supports projects in which youngsters are actively involved in authentic research projects in the framework of Citizen Science cooperations with schools and contribute in a substantial way to these research activities.

 New platform Young Science connects schools and science